 Postpartum Psychosis – the illness you’ve probably never heard of

-In honour of Time to Talk Day today, we wanted to take a look at one of the lesser-known mental health problems that specifically affects women
+In honour of Time to Talk Day today, we wanted to take a look at one of the lesser-known mental health problems that specifically affects women, postpartum psychosis.

 By Lucy Nichols

-Talking about any illness, but particularly those lesser-known to us, helps us raise awareness of symptoms, potential treatments and support systems so that if you, a friend or a loved one were to experience them you would know that there was help – and hope – to get you through.
+Talking about any illness, but mainly those lesser-known to us, helps us raise awareness of symptoms, potential treatments and support systems so that if you, a friend or a loved one were to experience them, you would know that there was help – and hope – to get you through.

-With that in mind, we chatted to the team at Action on Postpartum Psychosis – the UK’s only charity dedicated to supporting women with postpartum psychosis – to open up a conversation about an illness that affects 1,400 mothers in the UK every year.
+With that in mind, we chatted to the Action on Postpartum Psychosis team – the UK’s only charity dedicated to supporting women with postpartum psychosis – to open up a conversation about an illness that affects 1,400 mothers in the UK every year.

 Firstly, what is postpartum psychosis?